ji-podhead/kubyplexer/README.md

 # Implementation Plan 🛠️

-- Python Scripts: Develop Golang scripts to provide the multiplexer's functionalities using [tview](https://github.com/rivo/tview)
+- Golang Scripts: Develop Golang scripts to provide the multiplexer's functionalities using [tview](https://github.com/rivo/tview)
 - ~~Python Scripts: Develop Python scripts to provide the multiplexer's functionalities.~~
 - ~~Subprocess Library: Use the `subprocess` module to execute commands and capture output.~~
 - ~~TTY Communication: Manage TTY devices with the `os` and `pty` modules.~~